Donnybrook Quarter – East London

 Scot Young, an associate of Berezovsky, whom he helped launder money, fell to his death in December 2014, being impaled on railings after falling from the fourth-floor window of this address.
 A coroner concluded that there was insufficient evidence that could concretely rule it a suicide, making it one of the many controversial and suspicious deaths surrounding Russian-linked UK deaths.
 This spot marks a source of corruption and conspiracy, making it an incredibly intriguing potential location to feature in the film.

 Going forward, given the number of locations I have scouted as potential sites to use in my film, I am going to have to eliminate quite a few to ensure that there is a strong, cohesive aesthetic and link established between all the locations I use.
 This will ensure maximum impact to the audience.
 Thus, I have decided to exclude the following locations from any further shoots: 1) Donnybrook Quarter.
 This is purely based on the fact that it holds the least relevance to that of my deeper subject matter.
 The complex itself would create some beautiful imagery, but the sole fact that it’s white is too loosely related to my chosen topic.
 2) Watts Memorial, Postman’s Park.
 Although the site holds beautiful historical value and remembers great acts committed by ordinary people, the aesthetic is not synonymous with the rest of the locations I looked at.
-3) BAPS Shri Swaminarayan Mandir.
-Since this is a place of worship, I had to seek permission from the temple in order to shoot there.
-Sadly, I was not granted permission to film at the temple, which is so unfortunate as I think it would’ve created some truly stunning visuals that would’ve been incredibly captivating to the audience.
-4) The Peace Pagoda, Battersea Park.
+3) BAPS Shri Swaminarayan Mandir and 4) Wat Buddhapadipa.
+Since these are both places of worship, I had to seek permission from the temples in order to shoot there.
+Sadly, I was not granted permission to film, which is so unfortunate as I think the spaces would’ve created some truly stunning visuals that would’ve been incredibly captivating to the audience.
+5) The Peace Pagoda, Battersea Park.
 I felt that this structure didn’t have that extra element of “grandeur” that some of the other locations exhibit which is vital in order to achieve maximum impact upon creating strong and visually dynamic visuals.
-5) The Hogarth Staircase, St Bart’s Hospital Museum.
+6) The Hogarth Staircase, St Bart’s Hospital Museum.
 Although the subject matter ties in well with my Science vs. Faith focus, getting permission to film in this location was unfortunately not possible.
 However, there are other locations I have scouted that also relate to the Science vs. Faith theme, so it is not a complete loss.
-6) 33 Montagu Square, Marylebone.
+7) 33 Montagu Square, Marylebone.
 Although it was the story behind this location that attracted me to it so much, this location’s lack of that “grandeur” element is a main factor in my decision to no longer using this location for further shoots.
 Also, it being on the corner of a busy Central London road would’ve proved difficult to achieve a sense of isolation and solidarity that I wish to illustrate in the film.